- Your ticket;

 1. General Limitation of Liability for Loss of, Damage to, or Delay in Delivery of Baggage

-Delta’s liability for loss, damage, or delay in the delivery of a passenger's checked baggage, carry-on baggage, or other personal property tendered to Delta in connection with air transportation on Delta shall be limited to proven damage or loss and shall be governed by Rule 18 of these Conditions of Carriage (Liability of Carriers).
+Delta’s liability for loss, damage, or delay in the delivery of a passenger's checked baggage, carry-on baggage, or other personal property tendered to Delta in connection with air transportation on Delta shall be limited to proven damage or loss and shall be governed by Rule 18, Go to footer note of these Conditions of Carriage (Liability of Carriers).

 2. Preexisting Damage/ Ordinary Wear and Tear

 Delta is not liable for preexisting damage or for wear and tear resulting from ordinary handling of baggage.

 3. Loss Due To Government or Airport Action